Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Armani Khoddami - Consumer Edge Research LLC

 Yeah, how are you?
-So, maybe a quick follow-up there on the non-track benefit.
-It sounds like Rick, you said that you guys are comping some wins in club or Costco last year?
+So maybe a quick follow-up there on the non-tracked benefit.
+It sounds like, Rick, you said that you guys are comping some wins in club or Costco last year?
 Could you elaborate maybe what those are that are now sort of in the base?
-And then with the majority of the non-track benefit now coming, e-commerce and beauty, like you were just saying, I mean, this seems to be a lot of it is BATISTE.
-Could you talk about the opportunity on BATISTE still a lot of distribution wins or do you feel like now that you're in (42:39) and in some of the other mass outlets, is it mostly just a penetration phase?
+And then with the majority of the non-tracked benefit now coming, e-commerce and beauty, like you were just saying, I mean, this seems to be – a lot of it is BATISTE.
+Could you talk about the opportunity on BATISTE still a lot of distribution wins, or do you feel like now that you're in ULTA and in some of the other mass outlets, is it mostly just the penetration?
 Thank you very much.

 Richard A. Dierker - Church & Dwight Co., Inc.

 Yeah, sure, I'll take the first one.
 So, just to reemphasize what I told Jason, he was asking there was a 300 basis point difference between our kind of our tracked and untracked organic growth from a year ago.
 And that was really driven because we had some club wins and we had some high – some growth online.
-We've anniversaried that growth, and in Q1, it's largely solely online growth which is still significant.
-I mean, we have businesses like vitamins for example or like condoms that you heard Matt allude to that are doubling year-over-year.
+We've anniversaried that growth, and in Q1, it's largely solely online growth, which is still significant.
+I mean, we have businesses like vitamins, for example, or like condoms that you heard Matt allude to that are doubling year over year.
 Right?
-So, we just had some really strong growth online.
+So, we just have some really strong growth online.

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
 As far as BATISTE goes, yes, we continue to get distribution.
-We are the number one brand and our share continues to expand as the category grows.
-So, we're getting new distribution, but we're getting, what's really driving is velocity.
+We are the number one brand, and our share continues to expand as the category grows.
+So we're getting new distribution, but we're getting, what's really driving it is velocity.
 There's just so much demand for the product and being a number one brand, we're winning.
 And we actually have the best product out there as far as efficacy goes, so it's just a combination of both great marketing, good claims and the best product.

 Armani Khoddami - Consumer Edge Research LLC